tachyons-css/tachyons/readme.md

 npm link @buoy/symptomcss
 ```

-#### Dev
+### Dev

-If you want to just use everything in tachyons/src as a jumping off point and
-edit all the code yourself, you can compile all of your wonderful changes by
+Compile all of your wonderful changes by running
-running

 ```npm start```